 Eugene Prop Spinners

-The Eugene Prop Spinners Club is based in Eugene, Ore., and flies regularly at Eugene Airport.
-E-mail for information about flying activities and access to the flying site.
+The Eugene Prop Spinners Club is based in Eugene, Ore., and flies regularly at the Can Do Ranch in Junction City, Ore., or (in winter) at Orchard Point Lane County Park at Fern Ridge Lake.
+See Northwest CL Flying Fields for information about the Prop Spinners fields.
+E-mail for information about flying activities and access to the flying sites.

 Club officers